goharbor/community/proposals/new/enhance_audit_log.md

 ## Non-Goals

-The current audit log is based on the http middleware, it means it can only capture the event has http request and http response, and it is initiated by the user, usually it is a user action. for system level background job, such as the job service, the event is not captured by the audit log. it is out of the scope of this proposal.
+1. The current audit log is based on the http middleware, it means it can only capture the event has http request and http response, and it is initiated by the user, usually it is a user action. for system level background job, such as the job service, the event is not captured by the audit log. it is out of the scope of this proposal.

+1. User login event only includes logins through browser, it does not include basic authentication by Docker CLI such as `docker login`, nor does it include basic authentication when calling  RESTful APIs.

 ## Terms